-NATO cooperation and Finland’s resilience
+NATO membership and Finland’s resilience

-The Ministry of the Interior’s branch of government is linked to strengthening NATO’s collective defence, specifically when it comes to ensuring the resilience of society.
+In addition to military defence and national security, NATO promotes civil preparedness and the resilience of societies in its member countries.
+The Ministry of the Interior’s branch of government is linked to strengthening NATO’s collective defence, specifically when it comes to maintaining internal security and civil preparedness and ensuring the resilience of society.

 In a crisis, military capabilities need support from civilian activities

-To ensure military capabilities in times of crisis, the critical infrastructure functions of society must be in order.
+To ensure military capabilities in times of crisis, the critical infrastructure functions of society must also be in order.
 These include logistics services, communications connections, civil defence, energy supply and clean water.

-Long-term cooperation in civil preparedness and resilience
+Long-term cooperation for civil preparedness and resilience

-The national security and civil preparedness issues for which the Ministry of the Interior is responsible are part of NATO’s new resilience policy defined in the NATO 2030 agenda.
-NATO’s Resilience Committee, which started its work in May 2022, guides this work in NATO.
+The national security and civil preparedness issues within the mandate of the Ministry of the Interior are part of NATO’s new resilience policy defined in the NATO 2030 agenda.
+NATO’s Resilience Committee, which started its work in May 2022, is in charge of guiding this work in NATO.

 Finland will be able to take part in the exchange of military and civilian intelligence